 Up to three courses can be submitted directly to ESUEfirstname.lastname@example.org; be sure to clarify that you are submitting the courses in reference to the MS nursing program.
-If you have more than three courses that need evaluation, please complete the attached form and follow the instructions for submission contained therein.
-Results for course evaluations can take up 4 weeks and the Office of Graduate & Professional Admissions may request further information on a course, such as a syllabus, and may refer you to contact an Ohio State transfer credit coordinator in the academic area for further review.
+If you have more than three courses that need evaluation, please complete this form and follow the instructions for submission contained therein.
+Results for course evaluations can take up four weeks and the Office of Graduate & Professional Admissions may request further information on a course, such as a syllabus, and may refer you to contact an Ohio State transfer credit coordinator in the academic area for further review.

 To apply for the Graduate Entry option, students must complete the following prior to the application deadline:

 - 1. Apply online

-You can complete an application online at The Ohio State University Graduate and Professional Admissions office’s website here.
+You can complete an application online at The Ohio State University Graduate and Professional Admissions office’s website.
 A $60 fee is required at the time of submission of the application.

 - 2. Submit all college transcripts